-Finally, backpacking in 2021 has significant benefits with technology.
-While some say that mobile phones are ruining travel, in many ways, smart phone technology is making travel more accessible than ever!
+Finally, backpacking these days has significant benefits with technology.
+While some say that mobile phones are ruining travel, in many ways, smartphone technology is making travel more accessible than ever!

 If you choose to do so, you can access a proliferation of travellers, who want to share their thoughts freely on the best places to see, eat, shop and hang out, via social media, saving you a lot of hard work.
 (The South East Asia Backpacker Facebook Group is a great place to start!)

 And If it’s too hot to sun yourself on the equatorial beaches of Cambodia, you can stroll to a local cafe and choose to gaze at those around you.
 Alternatively, you can read a book via the Kindle app (a highly recommended app for backpackers), check Dave’s operation went ok via WhatsApp or sigh loudly at the ongoing trauma of Brexit on BBC news.
 After all, there’s a high probability that free Wi-fi is available!

 Are you a backpacker who is older than the 18-30 stereotype!?
 Get in touch, we’d love to hear your stories of backpacking at any age!